-Moreover, Amazon Prime users statistically spend more money shopping on Amazon — up to twice the normal spending.
+Moreover, Amazon Prime users statistically spend more money shopping on Amazon — up to twice the average.
 Therefore, it would be a loss not to target such an audience.

 Price is yet another factor that can majorly influence your Amazon CTR, both positively and negatively.
-Offer competitive prices, as they are more likely to convert a click into a purchase.
+Therefore, offer competitive prices, as they are more likely to convert a click into a purchase.

-If your listing is for some reason more expensive than the competitors’, you should highlight your product’s defining characteristics to incline shoppers to consider choosing you over others.
+If your listing is more expensive than the competitors’, you should highlight your product’s defining characteristics to incline shoppers to consider choosing you over others.

 Too low of a price can, on the other hand, seem suspicious at best.
 Your listing may be perceived as cheap-ish.
 Strive for the middle ground by running split tests to see what best suits your product.

 The final factor for improving your Amazon CTR is “decorating” your listing with badges.
-As difficult as they might be, they’re definitely worthwhile.
-Here we would like to give you several tips on how to attain some of these sweet-sweet “medals.”
+As difficult as they might be, they’re worthwhile.
+Here we would like to give you several tips on attaining some of these sweet-sweet “medals.”

 Best Seller.
 It’s easier to earn it in a narrower category.
 Run additional ads or give off coupons to facilitate receiving this badge.